distubejs/old-guide/src/preparations/installing-distube.md

 ## Installing Node.js

-::: tip Node >= 14.0
+::: tip Node.js >= 12.0
-If you have Node installed, but have an older version \(i.e. anything below 14.0\), you should upgrade to the 14.0.0 or above.
-DisTube v3 requires node 14.0 or higher.
+If you have Node.js installed, but have an older version \(i.e. anything below 12.0\), you should upgrade to the 12.0.0 or above.
 :::

 #### Windows / macOS <a id="installing-on-windows"></a>